unigrid-project/documentation-white-paper/README.md

 # The Unigrid network white paper

-© 2021 The Unigrid Foundation
+*Unigrid: A foundation for a decentralized, consensus-driven, segmented, blockchain-based Internet - © 2021 The Unigrid Foundation*

 This paper is a continuous draft and should not be taken as an absolute description of the future state and implementation of the network.
 Rather,